K0lb3/UnityPy/README.md

 am.ReadAssets()

 # the structure of the objects is the same as in unitypack
-for assetfile in am.assetFileList:
+for assetsfile in am.assetsFileList:
-    for id, obj in assetFile.Objects.items():
+    for id, obj in assetsFile.Objects.items():
         # the objects are already loaded, so you don't have to do data = obj.read()
         pass
 ````